SeaChange International (NASDAQ:SEAC) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of SeaChange International (NASDAQ:SEAC – Get Rating) in a report released on Monday morning.
+StockNews.com initiated coverage on shares of SeaChange International (NASDAQ:SEAC – Get Rating) in a research report sent to investors on Tuesday.
 The firm issued a hold rating on the software maker’s stock.

 Insider Transactions at SeaChange International

-In other SeaChange International news, major shareholder Karen Singer acquired 158,600 shares of SeaChange International stock in a transaction dated Monday, July 11th.
-The stock was bought at an average cost of $0.57 per share, for a total transaction of $90,402.00.
-Following the purchase, the insider now directly owns 7,371,150 shares in the company, valued at approximately $4,201,555.50.
-The purchase was disclosed in a filing with the SEC, which is available at the SEC website.
-Insiders acquired a total of 766,147 shares of company stock worth $431,797 in the last three months.
-Insiders own 4.00% of the company’s stock.
+In related news, major shareholder Karen Singer acquired 341,000 shares of the stock in a transaction on Friday, July 15th.
+The stock was acquired at an average cost of $0.58 per share, for a total transaction of $197,780.00.
+Following the completion of the acquisition, the insider now directly owns 8,156,770 shares of the company’s stock, valued at approximately $4,730,926.60.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Over the last ninety days, insiders bought 665,942 shares of company stock worth $374,680.
+Company insiders own 4.00% of the company’s stock.

 About SeaChange International